benlowry/mono-service-wrapper/README.markdown

 1. You'll need [MongoDB](http://mongodb.org) or similar to hold the service information.
 You can just set up a freebie database at [MongoHQ](http://mongohq.com) if necessary.
 Inside your database lives a single collection with one of these documents for each service:

-    { name: "servicename", path: "/path/to/the/project", restart: false }
+    { name: "servicename", path: "/path/to/the/project", restart: false }g

 2. You'll need [Mono](http://mono-project.org) although there's no reason it won't work on Windows as well.